-It started with making a ridiculously goofy submission video with my climbing friends during a Red Rocks trip and eventually getting “The Call” (a semi-official term for getting accepted onto the show) from an ANW producer while sitting at Schat’s Bakery in Bishop.
-A month later, I was at Universal Studios in LA getting ready to compete when everything came to a full stop.
+It started with making a ridiculously goofy submission video with my climbing friends during a Red Rocks trip.
+I eventually got “The Call” from an ANW producer while sitting at Schat’s Bakery in Bishop.
+A month later, I was at Universal Studios in LA, getting ready to compete when everything came to a complete stop.
 COVID was here, and the producers said the show couldn’t go on.
-I was incredibly sad to have gone through the entire process up to this point and come up short.
+I was unfortunate to have gone through the entire process up to this point and come up short.

-Midway through the summer, I got another call that production had received an OK to run a special season of American Ninja Warrior under a sort of “COVID bubble.”
+Midway through the summer, I got another call.
+Production had received an OK to run a particular season of American Ninja Warrior under a sort of “COVID bubble.”
 The show was on!
 I was so stoked.
-Lots of nervous waiting, doing my best to practice swinging dynos from my hangboard in the park, and cringy interview questions later, and I was standing at the start of the obstacle course.
-My flash attempt was foiled on the second obstacle (which turned out to be abnormally tricky for my episode), and I took the dunk in the pool below.
+Lots of nervous waiting, doing my best to practice swinging dynos from my hangboard in the park, and cringy interview questions later; I was standing at the start of the obstacle course.
+I foiled the flash attempt on the second obstacle.
+Which turned out to be abnormally tricky for my episode, and I took the dunk in the pool below.

-American Ninja Warrior shares attributes with climbing in the obvious ways – grip strength, coordination, and explosive movement – but I got a chance to see that there is a shared sense of community and a similarity in how members love to help each other by providing obstacle beta.
+American Ninja Warrior shares many attributes with climbing in the obvious ways – grip strength, coordination, and explosive movement – but I got a chance to see a shared sense of community and similarity in how members love to help each other by providing obstacle beta.
 I remember sitting in front of the monitor before I ran the course, with all the other ninjas that had yet to go, watching the action happen and speculating on the best way to get through the obstacles.

 Written by Jenn Debellis